TaylanUB/scheme-bytestructures/README.md

 Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor.
 This means it cannot just return the same object to induce recursion on the same descriptor.
-This limitation is unlikely to ever cause problems.
+This limitation is unlikely to cause problems.

 The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents; returning a